-The app store for Windows 8.1 currently has about 145,000 options.
+The app store for Windows 8.1 currently has about 300,000 options.
 However, it doesn’t yet have everything we’d like to see, including HBO Go, several popular games and all of Google’s Apps (Gmail, Google Drive, Google Plus, etc.).

 On the Android front, you have several options.
 There’s Google Play, with its growing selection of music, movies, TV shows and magazines.
 This is the most common app store, found across most Android-powered devices.

 If you will be using your next tablet on long plane trips or you’re constantly running from one meeting or activity to another, the endurance of your tablet will definitely matter.
 On our test, which involves continuous Web surfing over Wi-Fi, the average battery life for a tablet is about 8 hours and 40 minutes.
-However, the iPad Air lasted nearly 12 hours on a charge, and the Google Nexus 7 lasted 8:26.
+However, the LG G Pad 10.1 lasted nearly 14 hours on a charge, and the iPad mini 2 lasted 11 hours.
 You should never settle for less than 7 hours.

 MORE: Best Tablets Under $200